 As name suggests, this area was built on a quarry with one-hundred-year history.
-Designers fully take advantage of its special landform and add in it with the waterfall, boardwalks and various plants.
+Designers fully take advantage of its special landform and added waterfall, boardwalks and various plants.
 The scenery here will remind you of the Chinese traditional ink painting.

 The Rock Plants Garden simulates the alpine landscape and people will see how the shrubs and herbs grow in harmony with rocks and hills.
 But, the plants here are of not only ornamental value, but also medicinal value.
 As a country boasting herb medicine, China has a profound history of using plants to treat illness.
 In the Shanghai Chenshan Botanical Garden, you can see many traditional medicinal herbs such as salvia, motherwort, schisandra and ptunella spike.
-What’s more, through the guide’s explanation, you will know certain plants, such as lavender, rosemary and mint, treat illness by their fragrance.
-And other plants like daylily and sea-buckthorn can be eaten, so as to improve human’s metabolism.
+What’s more, through the guide’s explanation, you will learn how certain plants, such as lavender, rosemary and mint, are used to treat illness by their fragrance.
+And other plants like daylily and sea-buckthorn can be eaten, so as to improve the human metabolism.

 Rock Plants and Medicinal Plants Garden

-This conservatory is located at the northeastern corner of the Shanghai Chenshan Botanical Garden, being the largest exhibition conservatory across Asia.
+This conservatory is located at the northeastern corner of the Shanghai Chenshan Botanical Garden.
+It is the largest exhibition conservatory across Asia.
 It is divided into the Tropical Flower & Fruit Area, the Rare Plants Area and the Desert Plants Area.

 Tropical Plants Conservatory

 In the Tropical Flower & Fruit Area, tourists will be greeted by the lush plantain plants and curcuma plants.
 There is also a garden of Mediterranean style, and the jumbo palm from Madagascar and other tropical fruit trees.